Calton Hill edinburgh

 I think it could be quite tricky to locate this path if you are not familiar with it.
 It is located next to the Greenside Parish Church.
 Just look for the path to the left of this church leading into the trees.
 Here is the location on Google Maps.

 This is an even, sealed path which climbs up quite steeply.
-However, it is definitely doable by most people.
+However, it is definitely doable for most people.

 The path is quite sheltered by trees and bushes until you approach the top.
 However, you will soon see beautiful views of the New Town emerge beneath you.